-Stopping treatment: If you suddenly stop taking SOLU-MEDROL, you may experience:
+Stopping treatment: Talk to your healthcare professional before stopping SOLU-MEDROL.
+If you suddenly stop taking SOLU-MEDROL, you may experience:

-- Serious adrenal insufficiency.
-Adrenal insufficiency is when the body does not make enough of the cortisol hormone.
+- Serious adrenal insufficiency: This is when the body does not make enough of the cortisol hormone.
 This may cause death. - "Withdrawal syndrome".
-This includes symptoms such as anorexia, nausea, vomiting, lack of energy, headache, fever, joint pain, peeling of skin, muscle pain, weight loss, and/or low blood pressure
+This includes symptoms such as anorexia, nausea, vomiting, lack of energy, headache, fever, joint pain, peeling of skin, muscle pain, weight loss, and/or low blood pressure.